SEND Information Report

 - Guidance and Support

 An Educational Psychologist is allocated to each school.
 He or she would normally only work directly with pupils who have needs that are felt to be quite considerable and have not responded well to the interventions previously put in place for them.
 This involvement is generally planned at the In School Review.
-These are meetings held three times a year between school staff and where appropriate, other professionals.
+These are meetings held twice a year between school staff and where appropriate, other professionals.
 The aim of an In School Review is to gain an understanding of and try to resolve a pupil’s difficulties.
 In order to help understand the pupil’s educational needs better, the psychologist will generally meet with the parent and give feedback after the assessment has been completed.
 He or she will offer advice to the school and parent/carers on how to best support the pupil in order to take their learning forward.

 What training are the staff supporting children and young people with SEND had or are having?